prasadpamidi/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+I have used a correction factor of 0.25 to adjust steering angles from left and right.

-I have used a correction factor of 0.2 to adjust steering angles from left and right.
+I have used a learning rate of 1e-5.

 I have used 5 epochs to train and validate the data.

-I have used 32 items for each epoch.
+I have used 128 items for each epoch.

 ####4.
 Appropriate training data